bpucker/MYB_annotator/README.md

 `--subject` specifies the FASTA file that should be analysed.
 The default expectation is that this file contains peptide sequences.
 However, it is also possible to supply a collection of coding sequences (CDS) if the `--cdsinput` flag is set.

 `--subjectdir` specifies a folder with FASTA files.
 All files need to contain sequences of the same type (PEP or CDS).
+Supported file extensions are '.fasta', '.fas', '.fa', '.FASTA', '.FAS', and '.FA'.

 `--mode` specifies the tool for the construction of phylogenetic trees.
 [RAxML](https://doi.org/10.1093/bioinformatics/btz305) ('raxml') or [FastTree2](https://doi.org/10.1371/journal.pone.0009490) ('fasttree') can be specified.
 Default is 'raxml'.